SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Absolutely darling," Rarity answered.

-"Thanks Rarity, I hope so too," Fluttershy said.
+"Thanks Rarity, I hope so too," Fluttershy said with a smile.

 "do you want to get back to practicing?"
 Rarity asked.

-Fluttershy answered, "yes."
+Fluttershy answered, "Yes."

 ***